 Adjusting the bridle

-If the noseband is extremely loose however it will ride up the horses head when pressure is applied the reins and the cheek pieces will buckle out.
-So once again we’re looking for that happy medium.
+If the noseband is extremely loose the bridle will ride up the horses head when pressure is applied the reins and the cheek pieces will buckle out.
+So we’re looking for that happy medium, where it's loose enough to not be applying pressure, but tight enough that the cheek pieces don't pop.
 Again don’t worry about getting it perfect the first time, just be willing to play around and adjust it as you go along and develop a feel for your new bridle.
-If your horse tosses their head then they're telling you the noseband is too tight.
+If your horse tosses their head, they're telling you the noseband is too tight.

-So now we’re ready to introduce your horse to the feel of the bridle.
-Remember this is a new piece of equipment and when introducing new equipment to a horse it’s always best to do some training in it first (just like your horse was trained when it was first taught about the bit).
+Now we’re ready to introduce your horse to the feel of the bridle.
+This is a new piece of equipment and when introducing new equipment to a horse it’s always best to do some training in it first (just like your horse was trained when it was first taught about the bit).
 A progressive approach of training your horse from the ground, then from the saddle in a confined area and then free open riding in a large area will make the transition a happy experience for you both.

 Fitting a Dr Cooks Cross-Under Bitless Bridle